 - Started using parking management as a better way to identify residents at some of the high risk properties in Southern California.

-- Needed a tool to better identify who was on the property, what car they drove, and what unit they were in so when he submitted an incident, the PM had the tools they needed to do a proper follow up.
+- Found he needed a robust parking management system to better identify who was on the property, what car they drove, and what unit they were in so when he submitted an incident, the property manager had the tools they needed to do a proper follow up.